American University of Science and Technology: Garden of Genius

-On October 11, 2010, the university had held a commemorating ceremony in the presence of the renowned poet, Said Akl during which he unveiled his own statue at the "Garden of Genius" in the university campus, in Beirut, in the presence of scores of dignitaries, literary figures, religious leaders, politicians and diplomats.
+On October 11, 2010, the university held a commemorating ceremony, during which poet Said Akl unveiled his statue "Garden of Genius" at the university campus in Beirut.
+The event was held in the presence of many dignitaries, literary figures, religious leaders, politicians, and diplomats.

 Faculties

-As of March 31, 2011, the Faculty of Business and Economics received the accreditation of International Assembly for Collegiate Business Education for its business programs.

-The business programs in the following degrees, as well, are accredited by the International Assembly for Collegiate Business Education: Master of Business Administration (MBA) and Bachelor's degree of Science in business administration.
+As of March 31, 2011, the Faculty of Business and Economics received the accreditation of International Assembly for Collegiate Business Education for its business programs; Master of Business Administration (MBA) and Bachelor's degree of Science in business administration.

-Nevertheless, on September 7, 2016, the Faculty of Science received the accreditation of the Accreditation Board for Engineering and Technology, Inc (ABET), for its Engineering and Computer Science programs.
+On September 7, 2016, the Faculty of Science received the accreditation of the Accreditation Board for Engineering and Technology, Inc (ABET) for its Engineering and Computer Science programs.

 Faculty of Arts and Sciences

-The Faculty of arts and sciences consists of seven academic departments...
+The faculty of arts and sciences consists of seven academic departments.

 Faculty of Business and Economics

-The Faculty of business and economics offers programs leading to the bachelor's degree in the following fields of specialization: accounting, economics, finance, hospitality management, management, management information systems, marketing, travel and tourism management, and marketing and advertising.
-In addition, the Faculty offers a graduate program leading to the Master of Business Administration (MBA) with the following fields of concentration: accounting, economics, finance, management, hospitality management, management information systems and marketing.
+The faculty of business and economics offers programs leading to a bachelor's degree in the following fields of specialization: accounting, economics, finance, hospitality management, management, management information systems, marketing, travel and tourism management, and marketing and advertising.
+In addition, the Faculty offers a graduate program leading to the Master of Business Administration (MBA) with the following fields of concentration: accounting, economics, finance, management, hospitality management, management information systems, and marketing.

 Faculty of Health Sciences

-AUST has also decided to participate actively in the development and spreading of biotechnology in Lebanon and the Middle East region by creating the Department of Laboratory Science and Technology.
+AUST has also decided to participate in the development and increase of biotechnology in Lebanon and the Middle East region by creating the Department of Laboratory Science and Technology.
 At present, the department offers two biotechnology tracks: the Clinical Laboratory Science and Optics and Optometry.
-In both tracks the student will enroll in a BS program followed by an optional year of specialty program.
+In both tracks, the student will enroll in a BS program followed by an optional year of specialty program.

 Faculty of Engineering

 Accreditation and Affiliations

 There are more than 33 affiliations covering the areas of transfer of credits, academic curricula, and the exchange of students, exchange of faculty and technical training.
-Moreover, in 2018, AUST has received an institutional accreditation from Evalag (Evaluation Agency of Baden-Württemberg), member of the European Association for Quality Assurance in Higher Education.
+In 2018, AUST received an institutional accreditation from Evalag (Evaluation Agency of Baden-Württemberg), member of the European Association for Quality Assurance in Higher Education.
 The university's affiliations include: